spencertipping/ni/doc/cheatsheet_perl.md

 ### JSON Utilities

+* Full-Featured but slow
 *  `p'json_encode {<row to JSON instructions>}`: JSON Encode
       *  The syntax of the row to JSON instructions is difficult; I believe `ni` will try to interpret value as a `ni` command, but every other unquoted piece of text will be interpreted as
       *  Here's an example:

 ```
 ni //license FWpF_ p'r pl 3' \
      p'json_encode {type    => 'trigram',